neutralinojs/neutralinojs/README.md

 ## Sponsors and Donators

-Organizations and individuals support Neutralinojs.
+Organizations and individuals support Neutralinojs development.
 See: https://codezri.org/sponsors

 If you like to support our work, you can donate to Neutralinojs via [Patreon](https://www.patreon.com/shalithasuranga).